 - During planning, does the TL assign user stories and tasks to team members, and determine the final estimations?

 - Have you ever been in a quiet retrospective where team members say that they are repeating the same issues or that there is nothing to improve?
+(If so, take a look into our Retro Tools)

 Why does this happen?